Rektroth/VanillaTweaksTweaks/README.md

   - Made for those with protan or deutan CVD (red/green color blindess).
 - *Green Jungle Wood* Redux
   - Recolours all Jungle Wood related blocks and items to be greener.
-  - Compatable with *Variated Planks*.
+  - Compatible with *Variated Planks*.
 - *Green Jungle Wood* Redux w/ Circular Log Top
   - Recolours all Jungle Wood related blocks and items to be greener, and includes a circular log top.
-  - Compatable with *Variated Planks*.
+  - Compatible with *Variated Planks*.
 - *Green Jungle Wood* Redux w/ Pixel Consistent Sign
   - Recolours all Jungle Wood related blocks and items to be greener, and includes a pixel consistent sign.
-  - Compatable with *Variated Planks*.
+  - Compatible with *Variated Planks*.
 - *Green Jungle Wood* Redux w/ Circular Log Top & Pixel Consistent Sign
   - Recolours all Jungle Wood related blocks and items to be greener, and includes a circular log top and pixel consistent sign.
-  - Compatable with *Variated Planks*.
+  - Compatible with *Variated Planks*.

 Credit to [Stridey](https://www.planetminecraft.com/texture-pack/vt-green-jungle-wood/) for the green jungle wood textures (except the pixel consistent sign and boat with chest). **Rights to those assets are reserved by Stridey and are not released under the terms of Unlicense like the rest of the project.**